davidhellmann/generator-mh-boilerplate/README.md

 When you choose Wordpress the installer will do a fresh install of Wordpress via the WP-CLI tool, you need to install this tool [http://wp-cli.org/](http://wp-cli.org/)

 ## Laravel
-For laravel you need to follow these instructions first [http://laravel.com/docs/5.1/installation](http://laravel.com/docs/5.1/installation) because it uses the laravel bin to create a new laravel installation
+For Laravel you need to follow these instructions first [http://laravel.com/docs/5.1/installation](http://laravel.com/docs/5.1/installation) because it uses the Laravel bin to create a new Laravel installation

 ## Craft
 After intializing install craft in the dist folder